MonST3R: A Simple Approach for Estimating Geometry in the Presence of Motion: Method

 We also use a flow projection loss to encourage the global pointmaps and camera poses to be consistent with the estimated flow for the confident, static regions of the actual frames.
 More precisely, given two frames $t, t'$, using their global pointmaps, camera extrinsics and intrinsics, we compute the flow fields from taking the global pointmap $\mathbf{X}^t$, assuming the scene is static, and then moving the camera from $t$ to $t'$.
 We denote this value $\textbf{F}_{\textrm{cam}}^{\textrm{global}; t\rightarrow t'}$, similar to the term defined in the confident static region computation above.
 Then we can encourage this to be close to the estimated flow, $\textbf{F}_\textrm{est}^{t\rightarrow t'}$, in the regions which are confidently static $\mathbf{S}^{\textrm{global}; t\rightarrow t'}$ according to the global parameters:

 where $\cdot$ indicates element-wise multiplication.
 Note that the confident static mask is initialized using the pairwise prediction values (pointmaps and relative poses) as described in~\cref{sec:confident_static_mask}.
 During the optimization, we use the global pointmaps and camera parameters to compute $\textbf{F}_\textrm{cam}^\textrm{global}$ and update the confident static mask.
+Please refer to \cref{sec:details_global_optimization} for more details on $\mathcal{L}_{\text{smooth}}$ and $\mathcal{L}_{\text{flow}}$.

 The complete optimization for our dynamic global point cloud and camera poses is:

 where $w_{\text{smooth}}, w_{\text{flow}}$ are hyperparameters.
 Note, based on the reparameterization above, $\hat{\mathbf{X}}$ includes all the information for $\hat{\mathbf{D}}, \hat{\mathbf{P}}, \hat{\mathbf{K}}$.